Updated: Jul 28

 Enhanced Due Diligence with Higher Amounts

-Belinda used Kraken Exchange when sending her first few thousand dollars to a scam investment website, recommended to her by an "financial adviser" she's been long talking to online.
-For her second payment, to pass the scam website's "Pro Verification", she attempted to send $50,000, but Kraken stopped her and asked her to answer a security questionnaire.
-Kraken wasn't satisfied with her answers and closed her account.
-Determined, Belinda then opened an account with Another American Exchange, which allowed her to send away $150,000 into the abyss within a couple of months, including 2 transactions around $50,000.
+Belinda used Kraken Exchange when sending her first few thousand dollars to a scam investment website, coached by a "financial adviser" she's long been talking to online.
+For her second payment, to pass the scam website's "Pro Verification", she attempted to buy $50,000 worth of cryptos in Kraken, but Kraken stopped her and asked her to answer a security questionnaire.
+Her answers apparently did not satisfy Kraken and they closed her account.
+Determined, Belinda then opened an account with Another American Exchange, which allowed her to send away $150,000 into the abyss within a month, including 2 transactions around $50,000.

 Prompts Upon Entering Smart Contracts

 Greg was told by an online friend that he can learn about cryptocurrency by investing in it.
 He'll need to download the Coinbase Wallet app to participate in a "mining pool".
 Of course, the more he puts in, the higher the returns.
 He enters the URL given by the friend into the wallet app's browser bar to check it out.
-Unwittingly, just by browsing, he just hooked his cryptocurrency wallet to a smart contract that can do unlimited withdrawals.
-Soon enough, all his cryptos were drained from his wallet, after loading it with so much of his savings as strongly advised by that friend and complying with the mining pool's "customer service".
+Unwittingly, just by browsing to that URL, he already authorized the other party to do unlimited withdrawals from his cryptocurrency wallet.
+Later on, all of Greg's cryptos was drained from his wallet, after putting more and more of his savings under guidance that friend and instructions by the mining pool's "customer service".

 Could have, should have